presidential-innovation-fellows/worker-dol-gov/_profiles/officeworker/ofccp-violation.md

 ---
 title: Equality Rights
 layout: entitlement
-name: Day Laborer
+name: Office Worker
-experience: "My employer is doing business with the federal government and I was discriminated against."
+experience: "I was discriminated against and my employer does business with the federal government."
 right: equality-rights

 entitlement: